 - Upper & Lower Extremity Trauma

-Latest Tech: Mako Robotic Arm Assisted Surgery
+Latest Technology: Mako Robotic Arm Assisted Surgery

 When joint pain is severe, your doctor often suggests joint replacement surgery.
 At TidalHealth, we perform the latest in joint replacement surgery.
 Using the Stryker’s Mako robotic arm assisted robotic technology, our orthopedic surgeons are changing the way joint replacement is performed for our patients.
-TidalHealth Nanticoke is proud to be the first and only hospital on Delmarva to offer this technology.
+TidalHealth Nanticoke is proud to be the first hospital on Delmarva to offer this technology.

 Using mapping software, a 3D virtual map is produced prior to surgery using a CT scan.
 In the operating room, the surgeon validates the personalized plan and makes any necessary adjustments.
 Using the robotic arm, the surgeon is able to precisely remove diseased bone better than previously available technology.
 This personalized mapping and robotic assistance technology allows for the very best individualized implant for the patient which reduces post-surgical pain and allows for a quicker recovery.